-Each region of Nazareth Care is further led by a Regional Sister Superior.
-Nazareth Care Africa is under the leadership of Sister Anne Margaret Craig, elected in 2016, together with Wayne Devy, Chief Executive Officer for Nazareth Care Africa.
+Each region of Nazareth Care is led by a Regional Sister Superior & Chief Executive Officer.
+Nazareth Care Africa is under the leadership of Sister Lorraine Akal, elected in 2022, together with Henco Walker, Chief Executive Officer for Nazareth Care Africa.

-Since then, Sister Margaret has been appointed Regional Superior of the African Region of the Sisters of Nazareth.
-She had never been one to sit behind a desk all day, so the part of her job which she finds most rewarding and enriching entails visiting our Houses and Outreach projects throughout the Region.
+Since then, Sr Lorraine has been appointed Regional Superior of the African Region of the Sisters of Nazareth.
+She had never been one to sit behind a desk all day, so the part of her job which she finds most rewarding and enriching entails visiting our Houses and outreach projects throughout the Region.
 She is passionate about making a difference in the lives of those who are most vulnerable and lonely.

 Chief Executive Officer

 Henco Walker, Nazareth Care Africa

 “True leaders understand that leadership is not about them but about those they serve.
 It is not about exalting themselves but about lifting others up.”— Sheri L Dew